If there was an anti-defamation league for animals, humanity would be tied up in civil legislation for all eternity.

 At first, these more accurate compliments may sound a little strange, but language is the most contagious thing on Earth.
 Give it time.
 It will catch on.
 And we'll be better for it.

-Editor's note: This post contains opinion.
-MNN writers sometimes veer into the opinion sphere when it's an appropriate way to delve deeper into a topic.
-If you would like to respond, reach out to the writer on twitter or send your comments to email@example.com and reference the specific story.
+Editor's note: MNN writers sometimes veer into the opinion sphere when it's an appropriate way to delve deeper into a topic.
+If you'd like to respond, reach out to the writer on twitter or send your comments to firstname.lastname@example.org and reference this specific story.